khadeshyam/CloudQA-Assessment/README.md

 ## License

-This project is licensed under the GNU Affero General Public License (AGPL).
+This project is licensed under the GNU Affero General Public License (AGPL-3.0).
 See the [LICENSE](https://github.com/khadeshyam/CloudQA-Assessment/blob/master/LICENSE) file for details.